-Shower as necessary.
+Shower as needed.
 Cover your elbow with plastic to keep it dry.

 Don’t sleep on the side of your operation.

 Avoid infection by washing your hands often.
-If an infection occurs, it will need to be treated immediately.
+If an infection occurs, you will need immediate treatment.
 So call your doctor right away if you think you have an infection.
-Symptoms of infection include a fever or a wound that leaks white, green, or yellow fluid.
+Symptoms of infection include a fever, chills, or a wound that leaks white, green, or yellow fluid.

-If you received an artificial joint, tell all your health care providers—including your dentist—about the joint.
-You will likely need to take antibiotics before certain procedures, including dental work, to reduce the risk for infection.
+If you received an artificial joint, tell all your healthcare providers—including your dentist—about the joint.
+You may need to take antibiotics before certain procedures, including dental work, to reduce the risk for infection.

 Call 911 right away if you have any of the following:

 Call your healthcare provider right away if you have any of these:

 Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider